pvillacorta/KomaMotionExperiments/README.md

   *Contributions to Advanced Magnetic Resonance Imaging Simulation: A Model for Dynamic Simulation and a Web Interface for Pulse Sequence Development and Visualization*.

   These experiments focus on the simulation of dynamic phantoms and their visualization, as described in the thesis.

+  ## How To Use

+Each of the above directories contains its own README with specific instructions
+on how to download the scripts and reproduce the corresponding experiments.